alfredsaveron/NewKaguwoNetwork/README.md

 ## What's Alf's Portfolio?
 I wanted to create a simple Landing Page and a portfolio individually.
 In this way, Alf's Portfolio was created!
 I work day by day to make new features and improvements.
-I am trying to make it a completely different project from Old Network.
+I am trying to make it a completely different project from AestasFlores/Old Network.

 ## What awaits us with these features?